rutgerblom/SDDC.Lab/FirstPod.md

     What is the name of the configuration file that you would like to have prepared? [config.yml]:

-If you have been following this guide, the filename will indeed be **config.yml** and you can press **\<Enter>** to accept the default.
+If you have been following this guide, the name of your configuration file will be **config.yml** and you can simply press **\<Enter>** here.

 The static configuration file is now generated.
 On average this process will take between 5-15 minutes, but may vary depending on the size of your lab, and the speed of your Ansible controller.

+The static configuration file will have the following name format **Pod-\<SiteCode>-Config.yml**.

 ## Start your Pod deployment (TBD)